 Table 7.36 presents the total operations forecast using the airport-reported alternative methodology.
 Echoing previous operations forecasts, the total number of operations are anticipated to increase steadily for the next 20 years.
-Similar to the CASP baseline forecast, the alternative forecast methodology is estimated to surpass 3 million operations in 2033 and 3.5 million operations.
+Similar to the CASP baseline forecast, the alternative forecast methodology is estimated to surpass 3 million operations in 2033 and 3.5 million operations in 2038.
+Centennial Airport (APA) is predicted to experience the fastest growth in total operations.
 It's estimated that total operations at APA may rise at 2.07 percent CAGR with the airport handling over 247,000 added operations by 2038 in the alternative total operations forecast.
 Rifle Garfield County (RIL) is estimated to experience the fastest operations growth rate.
 RIL's total operations are predicted to grow to almost 8,000 total operations at 2.09 percent CAGR.
 Commercial service airports are anticipated to realize an annual increase of 1.39 percent while, GA airports are predicted to grow at 1.18 percent annually.
 Total operations system-wide are forecasted to increase at 1.29 percent annually and estimated to add over 1 million operations by 2038.